-- 1. For the Dean's List, students must be enrolled in an academic program, carrying a minimum of eight credit hours of curriculum courses numbered 100 or above. - 2.
-Students must have a minimum 3.75 quality point average to qualify for the Dean's List for the semester under consideration. - 3.
-Students who earn grades of F, I, U or X and students enrolled in developmental courses are not eligible for the Dean's List for that semester.
+- For the Dean's List, students must be enrolled in an academic program (degree, diploma or certificate), carrying a minimum of eight credit hours of curriculum courses numbered 100 or above. - Students must have a minimum 3.75 quality point average to qualify for the Dean's List for the semester under consideration. - Students who earn grades of F, I, U or X are not eligible for the Dean's List for that semester.
 Students receiving credit for a course by examination are not affected. - 4.
-The Dean's List will be compiled by the Registrar, the Administrative Assistant of Instructional Services, and Department Chairpersons.
+The Dean's List will be compiled by the Registrar and the Administrative Assistant of Instructional Services.
 The draft of candidates will be posted on major bulletin boards for students to review.
 The Vice President for Instructional Services will be responsible for final approval and publication.